 The branch of soil science holds a significant place because it is directly related to nutrient supply and plant growth.
 The study of soil science is concerned with the use of soil and its management, classification of soil, and the properties of soil fertility.
 Apart from this students are taught a wide range of topics such as soil chemistry, soil biology, soil mineralogy, soil genesis and classification, soil physics, soil fertility, soil salinity, soil survey, soil conservation, and soil microbiology.

-Plant Breeding and Genetics
+B. Plant Breeding and Genetics

 Agroforestry implies the interaction between trees and agricultural practices.
 This agriculture covers a wide range of fields such as farming in forests, growing trees on farms or other agricultural landscapes, and tree-cropping (such as coffee, rubber, cocoa, and oil palm).
 The concept of agroforestry is used in the production of trees for timber or other commercial purposes and to ensure the protection of the environment.

-Agronomy is the branch of agriculture that deals with the cultivation of food, fibre, forage, crops, sugar, oilseeds, etc. So, the main focus of this branch revolves around improving cropping techniques and food production.
+Agronomy is the branch of agricultural science that deals with the cultivation of food, fibre, forage, crops, sugar, oilseeds, etc. So, the main focus of this branch revolves around improving cropping techniques and food production.
 Agricultural practices such as organic farming, poly-house farming, aquaponics, permaculture, weed sciences, etc, are included under agronomy.
 Furthermore, people working in the field of agronomy are known as agronomists.

 The term horticulture originated from two Latin words, ‘hortus’ and ‘cultura’ which means ‘garden’ and ‘cultivation’ respectively.
 It is an interesting branch of agriculture that is concerned with plant cultivation (like flowers, fruits, vegetables, herbs, or nuts) in gardens.
 Moreover, horticulture also includes the practice of soil management, plant conservation, garden or landscape design, and arboriculture.